 Option 1, you have another meeting link ready:

-- Click on your other meeting link in Chrome, on a computer or phone.
-(You can get call links in your dashboard, Slack, or Google Calendar.)
+- In a computer or phone browser, click on your other meeting link.
+(You can get meeting links in your dashboard, Slack, or Google Calendar.)

-- You'll see the join page.
+- You'll see the join page in your browser.
 Click the second purple button Control a Daily.co TV

 - Look at your TV lower right – there's a 6-letter all caps screen code.
 Enter those 6 letters on the join page.